safesoftware/FMETraining/README.md

 # FME Training Content

-This repository contains Safe Software's training content, including archived course manuals (2016-2023) and content for the [FME Academy online learning platform](https://community.safe.com/s/academy).
+This repository contains an archive of Safe Software's training content, including archived course manuals (2016-2020) and content for the [first FME Academy online learning platform](https://community.safe.com/s/academy) (2020-2022).
+Material on the new [FME Academy](https://academy.safe.com/) is not provided here for technical reasons but is re-usable under the same [Terms of Use](https://engage.safe.com/legal/terms-and-conditions/fme-training/) as before.

 ## FME Academy Content

-Current FME Academy content is available on the `main` branch.
-Past year's Academy content will be archived in `fme-academy-YEAR` branches.
+FME Academy content as of June 2023 is available on the `main` branch.
+Past year's Academy content is archived in `fme-academy-YEAR` branches.
 The directory structure contains:

 - `badges`: PNG and SVG versions of the FME Academy badges and trail icons
 - `modules`: each folder is a separate module (each associated with a badge).
 These chunks of content take 30 minutes to 2 hours to complete.
 They roughly correspond to a chapter or major chapter section in the archived training manuals.
 Module folders contain: